chihaya/chihaya/docs/storage/redis.md

 # Redis Storage

-This storage system separates chihaya from storage and stores all peer data in Redis to achieve HA.
+This storage system separates chihaya server from storage service, chihaya server achieves HA by storing all peer data in Redis, the storage service gets HA by creating cluster.
+If one chihaya node goes down, peer data will still be available in Redis service.

+The HA of storage service is not considered here, it's another topic.
+In case Redis service is a single node, peer data will be unavailable if the node is down.
+So you should setup a Redis cluster for chihaya server in production.

 ## Use Case